International Journal of Applied Dental Sciences

 How to cite this article:

-Dr. Atul Singh, Dr. Sanjeev Vaid and Dr. Arun Prasad.
+Dr. Atul Singh, Dr. Sanjeev Vaid, Dr. Arun Prasad.
 Evaluation of postoperative pain management after impacted third molar surgery with preoperative oral lamotrigine: An observational study.
-International Journal of Applied Dental Sciences.
-2020; 6(3): 274-277.
+Int J Appl Dent Sci 2020;6(3):274-277.